Introduction to Maya Render Settings

 - Ray tracing is controlled by Recursion depth, leaf primitives and subdivision power.

-- Multi-processing is used in multi-threaded interactive rendering in which number of CPU can be selected.
+- Multi-processing is used in multi-threaded interactive rendering in which the number of CPU can be selected.

 Paint Effects Rendering Options

-- This are the options for enable stroke rendering with oversampling and post filter or render only strokes using a depth file.
+- This is the options for enable stroke rendering with oversampling and post-filter or renders only strokes using a depth file.

 - Following is a Maya software render.